eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/intro-hello-world.md

 }
 ```

-Background: Eclipse Ditto only knows about "attributes" and "features".
+Background: Ditto only knows about "attributes" and "features".

 Inside "attributes" (the metadata) we can add as much JSON keys as we like with any JSON value we need.